AdobeDocs/experience-manager-65.it-IT/help/release-notes/previous-hotfixes-featurepacks.md

 **Forms - Designer**

-* Quando viene eseguito un controllo di accessibilità completo sul PDF statico creato con AEM Forms Designer, il controllo Lingua principale non riesce perché manca l’attributo della lingua.
+* When a full accessibility check is performed on the static PDF created using [!DNL Experience Manager Forms Designer], the Primary Language check fails due to missing language attribute.
 Hotfix per CQ-4272923, CQ-4271002

 **Forms - Sicurezza dei documenti**